Book Broker – An interview with Kat Kerr

 Agent: Kat Kerr

-Bio: Kat graduated from Florida State University with a Bachelors in English in 2009, and previously interned at Holloway Literary Agency before beginning her career with Corvisiero Literary Agency where she is now a Literary Agent Apprentice.
+Bio: Kat joined Donald Maass Literary Agency in 2019.
+She graduated from Florida State University with a Bachelors in English in 2009 and is drawn to literary and commercial voices within the adult and YA markets, as well as adult nonfiction.
 She loves strong, voice-driven works with quirky, heavily flawed characters.
 She is actively seeking both commercial and literary fiction as well as memoirs and journalistic nonfiction.
 As a Korean-American bisexual reader and writer, she feels strongly about supporting programs like We Need Diverse Books and has particular interests in own-voices works by first-generation immigrants and members of the LGBTQIA+ community.

 1) What stands out in a good submission?